Some properties are exempt from Council Tax, these include:

 This exemption requires input from a Registered Medical Practitioner.

-Class U application form (pdf 390KB) – Printable version.
+Class U application form – Printable version.

 You will also need to send us proof of your qualifying benefit